-(1) An electric company may submit or allow its affiliates to submit bids in response to the electric company's request for proposals.
-Electric company and affiliate bids must be treated in the same manner as other bids.

-(a) Any individual who participates in the preparation of an electric company or affiliate bid may not participate in the development of the RFP or the evaluation or scoring of bids on behalf of the electric company and must be screened from that process.

-(b) Any individual who participates in the development of the RFP or the evaluation or scoring of bids on behalf of the electric company may not participate in the preparation of an electric company or affiliate bid and must be screened from that process.

-(2) An electric company may propose a benchmark resource in response to its RFP to provide a potential cost-based alternative for customers.
-If the electric company proposes a benchmark resource but will not allow third-parties to submit bids using elements of the benchmark resource owned or secured by the electric company (e.g. site, transmission or fuel arrangements) the electric company must include with its draft RFP filing under OAR 860-0XX-0250 a statement explaining why it would not be in the interests of the electric company's customers to make such elements available for use in third-party bids for resources to be owned by the electric company or owned by third parties after construction.
+- (1) An electric company may submit or allow its affiliates to submit bids in response to the electric company's request for proposals.
+Electric company and affiliate bids must be treated in the same manner as other bids. - (a) Any individual who participates in the preparation of an electric company or affiliate bid may not participate in the development of the RFP or the evaluation or scoring of bids on behalf of the electric company and must be screened from that process. - (b) Any individual who participates in the development of the RFP or the evaluation or scoring of bids on behalf of the electric company may not participate in the preparation of an electric company or affiliate bid and must be screened from that process. - (2) An electric company may propose a benchmark resource in response to its RFP to provide a potential cost-based alternative for customers. -The Commission encourages the electric company to make elements of the benchmark resource owned or secured by the electric company (e.g. site, transmission or fuel arrangements) available for use in third-party bids.
+If the electric company proposes a benchmark resource but will not allow third-parties to submit bids using elements of the benchmark resource owned or secured by the electric company (e.g. site, transmission or fuel arrangements) the electric company must include with its draft RFP filing under OAR 860-089-0250 a statement explaining why it would not be in the interests of the electric company's customers to make such elements available for use in third-party bids for resources to be owned by the electric company or owned by third parties after construction.

-(3) If the acquisition may result in ownership of a generation resource by the electric company, and the electric company will not allow third-parties to submit bids using elements secured by the electric company (e.g. site, transmission, or fuel arrangements), then the electric company must include with its draft RFP filing under OAR 860-0XX-0250 a statement explaining why it would not be in the interests of the electric company's customers to make such elements available for use in third-party bids for resources to be owned by the electric company or owned by third parties after construction.

-(4) An electric company may consider ownership transfers within an RFP solicitation.

-(5) The electric company issuing the RFP must allow independent power producers to submit bids with and without an option to renew and may not require that bids include an option for transferring ownership of the resource.
+- (3) If the acquisition may result in ownership of a generation resource by the electric company, the Commission encouragesand the electric company will not allow third-parties to submit bids using elements secured by the electric company (e.g. site, transmission, or fuel arrangements) then the electric company must include with its draft RFP filing under OAR 860-0XX-0250 a statement explaining why it would not be in the interests of the electric company's customers to make such elements secured by the electric company (e.g. site, transmission or fuel arrangements) available for use in third-party bids for resources to be owned by the electric company or owned by third parties after construction. - (4) An electric company may consider ownership transfers within an RFP solicitation. - (5) The electric company issuing the RFP must allow independent power producers to submit bids with and without an option to renew and may not require that bids include an option for transferring ownership of the resource.